Roy Keane weighs in on Bruno Fernandes & Eric Cantona comparisons

-Roy Keane has his say on the comparisons between Bruno Fernandes and Eric Cantona.
+Roy Keane has had his say on the comparisons between Bruno Fernandes and Eric Cantona.

 Former Manchester United midfielder Roy Keane feels that Fernandes needs to step up in the big games before comparisons with Cantona can be taken seriously.